heiner/heiner.github.com/_drafts/random-samples.md

-Let's further say the number of samples $$N$$ is large enough such that even an array like `np.arange(N)` does not fit into the memory of a single machine (this will be true around hundred billion entries or so).
+Let's further say the number of samples $$N$$ is large enough such that even an array like `np.arange(N)` does not fit into the memory of a single machine (this will be true around a hundred billion entries or so).

 What we are asking for is equivalent to selecting one of the $$N!$$